 Tierney W.M., et. al., 2007, The AMPATH Medical Record System: Creating, Implementing, and Sustaining an Electronic Medical Record System to Support HIV/AIDS Care in Western Kenya, Studies in Health Technology and Informatics, pp. 372-376.

 Syzdykova, A., Malta, A., Zolfo, M., Diro, E. and Oliveira, JL., 2017, Open-Source Electronic Health Record Systems for Low-Resource Settings: Systematic Review; Department of Electronics, Telecommunications and Informatics (DETI), Institute of Electronics and Informatics Engineering of Aveiro (IEETA), 5(4), p.1.

 The OpenMRS platform is compliant with HL7 standards and can be configured to meet local standards and requirements.

-There is a demo instance so that users can test the platform interface.
+There is a demo for users to test the platform interface